 The role of the designer in the graphic communication process.
-Indepth exploration of identity programs and signage systems.
-Design projects with multiple components, presentation and design practice, preparation of finished artwork using software such as QuarkXpress, Adobe Photoshop and Adobe Illustrator.
+Indepth exploration of corporate identity programs .
+Design projects with multiple components, presentation and design practice, preparation of finished artwork using software such as QuarkXpress and the Adobe Creative Suite.
+Prerequisite: ADV 2400-level courses or equivalent or department approval advertising in direct marketing, interactive TV and the Internet.
+The growth of international advertising.
+Ethical issues and regulatory restraints.
+Research and creative assignments combined with illustrated lectures and discussion.
 Prerequisite: ADV 2400-level courses or equivalent